Tianxu-Jia/imbalance-data-classification/README.md

   * categorical-encoding

 ## TODO
-  * ndeep learning for fusion of the outputs from several classifiers
+  * deep learning for fusion of the outputs from several classifiers
   * compare the performace of categorcal encoding methods from https://github.com/scikit-learn-contrib/categorical-encoding